 3.4.
 Research Instrumentation

 The researcher's pre-test and post-test assessments served as the primary instruments in the study to collect the necessary data.
 The researcher had constructed 20-item worksheets written in English and Ilocano.
-The pre-test was administered before and after the start of the data collection, while the post-test took place after.
+The pre-test was administered before and after the start of the data collection, while the post-test took place after the start of the data collection.
 The pre-test and post-test statistical tools were used in the study as basis to determine whether the respondents' performance improved.

 3.5.
 Data Gathering Procedures

-First, the researcher sought permission from the principal, adviser, and the parents of the pupils before conducting the study to make sure that research ethics in seeking consent is observed.
+First, the researcher sought permission from the principal, adviser, and the parents of the pupils before conducting the study to make sure that research ethics in seeking consent are observed.
 Second, was the administration of pre-tests to the pupils before the use of the interventions.
-Third, was the implementation of the Ilocano Worksheets in their daily Mathematics tasks.
+Third, the implementation of the Ilocano Worksheets in their daily Mathematics tasks was important.
 Lastly, was the administration of the post-test.

 3.6.
 Statistical Analysis